Why vaccinate your pet?

 Unvaccinated pets are at risk of contracting serious and fatal diseases.
 Like they say ‘prevention is better than a cure’, and it is no different with the diseases that can affect our dogs and cats.
 Most of these diseases are viral and do not respond well to medication and unfortunately they can be fatal.
 For this and other reasons we strongly recommend vaccinations.

 You can protect your dog or cat from contracting these diseases by the vaccination program recommended by us.

 Generally puppies and kittens require a primary vaccination course followed by an annual booster to ensure ongoing protection from disease.

-Your young animal will start his/her vaccinations at 8 weeks old.
-This consists of 2 vaccine injections at an interval of 2-4 weeks apart, the last one given when your pet is between 10-12 weeks.
-At Barry’s Vets, with every vaccination a comprehensive physical examination is performed.
+Your young animal will usually start his/her primary vaccination course at 8-9 weeks of age.
+The course consists of 2-3 vaccine injections at an interval of 2-4 weeks apart, the last one given when your pet is approximately 16 weeks old.

 We recommend that your pet receives an annual vaccination injection.
 This helps boost its immunity against those dangerous diseases.
 If your pet has missed an annual booster our vet will advise on the best course of action.

-Kennel Cough is caused by a bacteria and a virus and can be very distressing for your pet.
-This vaccine is different in that it works locally by absorption through the nasal mucosa (squirted up the dog’s nose, not injected).
+Canine Infectious Cough is caused by a bacteria and a virus and can be very distressing for your pet(and owner).
+This vaccine is different in that it works locally by absorption through the nasal or oral mucosa (squirted up the dog’s nose or into the side of the mouth, not injected).